 You’re Not Sleeping Right

 Sometimes, we do not sleep as well as we think we do.
-Bad posture, uncomfortable pillows or mattresses and even late night phone calls or reading can lead to a disturbed sleep.
+Bad posture, uncomfortable pillows or mattresses and even late-night phone calls or reading can lead to disturbed sleep.
 If you wake up too many times throughout the night, you are bound to feel lethargic throughout the day.

 Fight The Fatigue – Say goodbye to your screens at least an hour before you go to bed.
 Get the right mattress that supports your body and a pillow that isn’t too soft.
 Drink something warm like turmeric milk right before you sleep.
 This will ensure that you sleep soundly and never wake up tired.